One unit of credit equals four semester hours.

 A study of phonological development combined with a study of phonological and articulatory disorders.
 Strategies for assessment and remediation are addressed.
 Prerequisites: CSD 204 and 3.20 GPA.

 CSD 343 Neurological Bases of Communication

-Designed for students pursuing a degree in communication science and disorders or interested in the field of allied health.
+Designed for students pursuing a degree in communication sciences and disorders or interested in the field of allied health.
 Students will understand the anatomy and physiology of the human brain; neural processes of speech, language and cognition; and the neurological basis for swallowing.
 Also, students will develop an appreciation for brain-behavior relationships and how they are impacted following an injury to the brain.
-Prerequisites: CSD 234 and 3.20 GPA.
+Prerequisites: CSD 234, complete required biological science course and 3.20 GPA.

 CSD 344 Speech Science

-The study of the nature of sound waves, sound transmission, resonance, and filtering.
+The study of the nature of sound waves, sound transmission, resonance and filtering.
 Introduction to speech perception.
 A review of principles and methods of measuring acoustical phenomena and an introduction to the acoustic theory of speech production.
-Prerequisites: CSD 204 and 3.20 GPA.
+Prerequisites: CSD 204, completed required physical science course, and 3.20 GPA.